open-cogsci/osdoc/content/notes/RE-0.27.4.md

 title: Release notes for 0.27.4
 group: notes
 permalink: /0.27.4/
-level: 1
-sortkey: 999.999
-show: false
 ---

-OpenSesame 0.27.4 is currently in pre-release.
-{: .page-notification}

 OpenSesame 0.27.4 is the fourth maintenance release in the 0.27 'Frisky Freud' series, and was released on July 9 2013.
 If you are upgrading from 0.26, please read the [0.27 release notes][].